How to Add Captions to a Screen Recording in Chrome (2026)

 If the clip is going somewhere with a caption toggle, keep it soft and flexible.
 If it will autoplay in a feed or a chat where no CC button exists, burn it in so the words cannot be lost.
 Plenty of screen recordings end up needing both versions.

-The no-cost way to get an accurate caption file is to let a machine draft it and then fix the draft.
+Let a machine draft the text and fix the draft yourself.
 YouTube does this well and for free:

 - In YouTube Studio, upload the recording as an unlisted video.